Diiche

-Diiche is a 2022 Nigerian Showmax Original thriller television series directed by James Omokwe, and co-directed by Tolu Ajayi, Fiyin Gambo, and Ifeoma Chukwuogo.
-The series is best known to be Nigerian first Showmax Original television series, starring Daniel K Daniel, Efa Iwara, Uzoamaka Onuoha, Frank Konwea, Uzoamaka Aniunoh, Kalu Ikeagwu, Chinyere Wilfred, and Gloria Anozie-Young.
+Diiche is a 2022 Nigerian Showmax thriller television series directed by James Omokwe, and co-directed by Tolu Ajayi, Fiyin Gambo, and Ifeoma Chukwuogo.
+Regarded as the first Nigerian Showmax TV series, the film stars Daniel K Daniel, Efa Iwara, Uzoamaka Onuoha, Frank Konwea, Uzoamaka Aniunoh, Kalu Ikeagwu, Chinyere Wilfred, and Gloria Anozie-Young.

 Plot

-Diiche lay emphasis on the soon-to-be-married celebrity couples, in connection to the death of Odiiche's (Uzoamaka Onuoha), fiancé Nnamdi (Daniel K Daniel), at their engagement party on a private beach, which springs up the storyline of who killed Nnamdi?.
+Diiche lay emphasis on the soon-to-be-married celebrity couples, in connection to the death of Odiiche's, fiancé Nnamdi, at their engagement party on a private beach, which springs up the storyline of who killed Nnamdi?.
 Making Odiiche, the prime suspect in the murder investigation over the death of Nnamdi, her fiancé.
-In the search for Nnamdi's (Daniel K. Daniel) killer, Jimi (Efa Iwara), and Ichie G Money (Kalu Ikeagwu) was tied to the crime, as well as Kesaandu (Chinyere Wilfred).
+In the search for Nnamdi's killer, Jimi, and Ichie G Money was tied to the crime, as well as Kesaandu.

 The backstory about the series is that all suspects in Diiche, are either rich or famous enough to buy their way out.